 For this position, the post-holder must have/be:

 A high level of integrity and ability to maintain confidentiality in all matters that come to the post holder’s knowledge and the ability to effectively handle confidential and sensitive information

 Good interpersonal skills with a professional service orientated approach in effectively interacting with customers both internally, as a team, and externally

 Excellent communication skills (written and oral)

 Good supervisory, team-building, motivational, conflict management and resolution skills

-Advanced ability to multi-task and be adaptable whilst working in a fast-pace environment
+Advanced ability to multi-task and be adaptable whilst working in a fast-pace, dynamic environment

 Must be detail oriented and careful to verify documentation

 Able to learn quickly, retain and understand relevant information

 Demonstrated organizational skills and the ability to prioritize and plan work effectively